Grace-Lawrence/Dark-MaRK/docs/source/user_guide/installation.rst

 --------------
 You can install the latest development version of Dark Mark by cloning this repository:

-You can install the latest development version of *Dark Mark* by cloning this repository:

 .. code-block:: none

     git clone https://github.com/Grace-Lawrence/Dark-MaRK.git